Spenceroni-Pepperoni/Spenceroni-Pepperoni/README.md

 - 👋 Hi, I’m @Spenceroni-Pepperoni
-- 👀 I’m interested in Robotics and Cybersecurity
+- 👀 I’m interested in Robotics
 - 🌱 I’m currently a student at WPI
 - 📫 How to reach me you can find me at Samcgrath2005@gmail.com or samcgrath@wpi.edu